The complete conference program (updated August 21st, 2019) is available for download.

 Picking up the topics of the lectures, several specific poster sessions will give further researches the chance to present their work.
 The limition of the number of posters per session will allow for intense discussions in small groups.
 All accepted posters will be introduced shortly in the plenum at the beginning of the corresponding poster sessions.
-“Best Poster Awards” are scheduled for posters highlighting particularly impressively the impact and beauty of interdisciplinarity in diffusion research.
-If you are interested in presenting a poster, please visit the Abstract Submission page, download the abstract template and submit your abstract via the form given on the same page.
+More than 80 abstracts have been submitted from many different fields of diffusion and spreading.
+After approval by the scientific committee and fixing of the poster session program, the abstracts will be accessible at this website.

 Four workshops with practical elements are intended to provide insight into specific diffusion-related topics and techniques also for those who are not experts in the related fields before joining the workshop.
 The invited workshop speakers will give detailed examples from their practical work to give clear impressions how their methods actually work.

 The workshops on the given topics including organizing researchers are:

 - Determination of Transport Properties of Fluids by Optical Methods (Werner Köhler, University of Bayreuth, Germany, and Cédric Giraudet, FAU) (download abstract)

 - Molecular Dynamics (MD) Simulation and Modeling of Diffusion in Fluids and Porous Materials (Ulrich Tallarek, Philipps-Universität Marburg, Germany, and Thomas M. Koller, FAU) (download abstract)

 - Solid State Diffusion: Atomistic Simulation and Phase Field Modelling (Rafal Abdank-Kozubski, Jagiellonian University in Krakow, Poland, and Helena Zapolsky, University of Rouen, France) (download abstract)

 - Characterization and Adsorption-based Applications of Nanoporous Materials (Markus Richter, Chemnitz University of Technology, Germany, Matthias Thommes, FAU, and Martin Hartmann, FAU) (download abstract)

 Lab tours in diffusion-related institutes of the Department of Chemical and Biological Engineering (CBI) of FAU and connected research facilities will be offered.

 - Optical metrology labs including Dynamic Light Scattering and Shadowgraphy methods (Institute of Advanced Optical Technologies – Thermophysical Properties (AOT-TP), FAU)

 Sightseeing and Social Events

 Sightseeing and social events such as a welcome reception and a conference dinner will round up the conference.